-- Raise the issue with the kid's teachers and school administrators so that they can look for signs of bullying in school and address the issue the best way possible.
+- Raise the issue with teachers and school administrators so they can look for signs of bullying in school and address the problem in the best way possible.

 - Reach out to your child's friends.
-Engaging bystanders is a key component of fighting bullying, so it's important those witnessing the abuse know what they are seeing and how to react.
+An engaging bystander is a key component of fighting bullying, so those who must witness the abuse know what they are seeing and how to react.

 Those being cyberbullied have options, too.
-Make sure kids know this by going over what they should be doing if they feel they are victim.
+Ensure kids know this by going over what they should be doing if they feel they are a victim.
 Some things you can do if you feel you're being cyberbullied are:

 - Tell someone you trust about what's going on so that you can get some help.

-- Keep emails, texts, comments, etc. that could serve as evidence of the cyberbullying
+- Keep emails, texts, comments, etc., that could serve as evidence of cyberbullying.

 - Don't strike back.
 Two wrongs don't make a right.